igorkasyanchuk/active_storage_validations/README.md

 But this major version bump also comes with some breaking changes.
 Below are the main breaking changes you need to be aware of:
 - Error messages
+  - We advise you to replace all the v1 translations by the new v2 rather than changing them one by one
   - The error messages have been completely rewritten to be more consistent and easier to understand (not breaking but might be a good idea to update them with the new versions)
   - Some validator errors have been totally changed:
     - `limit` validator keys have been totally reworked